-The Joint Information Systems Committee (JISC) has prepared a high-level retention schedule for the functions and activities of universities.
-This can use as the starting point for deciding the retention periods of our records but requires considerable customisation.
+The Joint Information Systems Committee (JISC) has prepared a high-level business classification scheme and retention schedule for the functions and activities of universities.
+This was updated in 2025.
+This can be used as the starting point for deciding the retention periods of our records but requires significant customisation.
 It can be found at: